PhilaNgcamu/typescript-core-basics/typescript/Narrowing/README.md

 - You can use **equality narrowing** by comparing the types of the varibles that store corresonding values.
 Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 20.

+- The `in` instance is used to check if the property name in an object exists.

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file